MatteoOreficeGS/my-logseq/pages/Instrument___DFD.md

+# Definizione
-# A DFD maps out the flow of information for any process or system
+A DFD maps out the flow of information for any process or system